 Residence Halls: 21 residence halls vary in size from 40 to 285 students.
 Students from all four classes live in most residence halls, which all have professional resident directors and student residential staff.

 Buildings & Grounds

 From the Keohane Sports Center to the Wellesley Centers for Women, and from Whitin Observatory to the path all the way around Lake Waban, Wellesley’s campus spreads across 500 acres.
 Within that expanse lie residence halls, libraries, classrooms and laboratories, studios, cinema and theaters, cafés and dining halls, art galleries, offices, a golf course, and more.

 The Network: Sometimes called the most powerful women’s network in the world, also found on LinkedIn.

-Alumnae Association: Strengthens alumnae connections to the college and one another through programs, clubs, technology, mentoring, and volunteer leadership.
+Alumnae Association: Supports institutional priorities by connecting alumnae to the College and one another through programs, clubs, technology, mentoring, and volunteer leadership.